elisee10/database-final-project/README.md

 # database-final-project
-This is blood banks database
+This is blood bank database